josefweibel/Public-Transport-Timetable-Alfred-Workflow/README.md

 ## planned features
-**v1.1** You will be able to add a departure or arrival date and time.
+* You will be able to add a departure or arrival date and time.
+* There will be a take-me-home function.

 ## data source
 This worklow uses the great [Opendata Transport API](http://transport.opendata.ch).